Sisense Enabled Bulb

 Sisense can be configured to send a webbook to Zapier each time a data alert is triggered.
 When the webhook arrives, Zapier sends a request, also known as a ‘Zap’, to LIFX API.
 The Zap contains the ID of your bulb and defines how your bulb should respond to an alert.
 For example, how many times the bulb show blink or what color to display.

-To set up an LIFX bulb, connect your LIFX bulb to your Wifi, retrieve an ID for your bulb, and finally, create a Zap that is sent to the LIFX API when your data alert is triggered.
+To set up an LIFX bulb, you need to connect your LIFX bulb to your Wifi, retrieve an ID for your bulb, and finally, create a Zap that is sent to the LIFX API when your data alert is triggered.

 To connect to the Sisense-Enabled Bulb to your wifi, you must download the LIFX app.
 The LIFX provides an interface in Apple or Android-based mobile devices for defining your bulb’s color and connections settings.